yusefmaali/schedule/README.rst

 .. image:: https://img.shields.io/pypi/v/schedule.svg
         :target: https://pypi.python.org/pypi/schedule

+| The current project is a fork of the incredible work of Daniel Bader (https://github.com/dbader/schedule) and all contributors (see AUTHORS.rst).
+| I was interested in having support for cronjob expression in the 'schedule' library engine.
+| There's an interesting pull request from Romain Michel (https://github.com/dbader/schedule/pull/581) that implements exactly what I need.
+| After having reviewed and tested the work of Romain, I've merged his pull request into the 'schedule' project and published on pypi under the name of 'schedule-cronjob' (https://pypi.org/project/schedule-cronjob/)
+|

 Python job scheduling for humans.
 Run Python functions (or any other callable) periodically using a friendly syntax.

 - A simple to use API for scheduling jobs, made for humans.